-On June 13, 2016, the Company entered into an Agreement and Plan of Merger with its wholly owned subsidiary, Dataram Acquisition Sub, Inc., a Nevada corporation, U.S. Gold Corp., a Nevada corporation and exploration stage company that owns certain mining leases and other mineral rights comprising the Copper King gold and copper development project located in the Silver Crown Ming District of southeast Wyoming and Copper King, LLC, a principal stockholder of U.S. Gold Corp.
-The closing of the merger is subject to conditions as defined in the agreement.
+On June 13, 2016, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with its wholly owned subsidiary, Dataram Acquisition Sub, Inc. ("Acquisition Sub"), a Nevada corporation, U.S. Gold Corp., a Nevada corporation and exploration stage company that owns certain mining leases and other mineral rights comprising the Copper King gold and copper development project located in the Silver Crown Mining District of southeast Wyoming, and Copper King, LLC ("Copper King"), a principal stockholder of U.S. Gold Corp (the "Merger") and the Keystone Project, located in Eureka County, Nevada.
+The closing of the Merger is subject to conditions as defined in the Merger Agreement.

-Pursuant to the terms and conditions of the Merger Agreement, at the closing of the Merger, U.S. Gold's common stock, Series A Preferred Stock and Series B Preferred Stock will be converted into the right to receive shares of the Company's Common Stock or, at the election of any U.S. Gold stockholder, shares of the Company's newly designated 0% Series C Convertible Preferred Stock, par value \$0.001 per share, which are convertible into shares of Common Stock.
-The Merger Consideration shall be allocated as defined in the agreement.
+Pursuant to the terms and conditions of the Merger Agreement, at the closing of the Merger, U.S. Gold Corp.'s common stock, Series A Preferred Stock and Series B Preferred Stock will be converted into the right to receive shares of the Company's common stock or, at the election of any U.S. Gold Corp. stockholder, shares of the Company's newly designated 0% Series C Convertible Preferred Stock, par value \$0.001 per share, which are convertible into shares of common stock (the "Merger Consideration").
+The Merger Consideration shall be allocated as defined in the Merger Agreement.

-On July 6, 2016, the Company filed a certificate of amendment to its Articles of Incorporation with the Secretary of State of the State of Nevada in order to effectuate a reverse split of the Company's issued and outstanding common stock on a 1 for 3 basis, which was effective with the State of Nevada on July 8, 2016 and with The NASDQ Stock Market at the open of trading on July 11, 2016.
+On July 6, 2016, the Company filed a certificate of amendment to its Articles of Incorporation with the Secretary of State of the State of Nevada in order to effectuate a reverse split of the Company's issued and outstanding common stock on a 1 for 3 basis, which was effective with the State of Nevada on July 8, 2016 and with The NASDAQ Stock Market at the open of trading on July 11, 2016.
 All share and per share amounts are reflective of the reverse split.

-On July 29, 2016, the Company, Acquisition Sub, U.S. Gold and Copper King, amended and restated the Merger Agreement in order to reflect the reverse split of the Company's issued and outstanding common stock and to adjust certain aspects of the merger consideration and management consideration as defined in the amended merger agreement.
+On July 29, 2016, the Company, Acquisition Sub, U.S. Gold Corp. and Copper King, amended and restated the Merger Agreement to reflect the reverse split of the Company's issued and outstanding common stock and to adjust certain aspects of the Merger Consideration and management consideration as defined in the Merger Agreement, as amended.